Stergios Tsimikas

-Stergios Tsimikas (Στέργιος Τσιμίκας; born 16 February 1994) is a Greek professional footballer who plays as a midfielder for Super League 2 club Apollon Pontus.
+Stergios Tsimikas (Στέργιος Τσιμίκας; born 16 February 1994) is a Greek professional footballer who plays as a midfielder.

 Career

-Tsimikas started his career with Greek second tier side Panserraikos, where he made over 84 appearances and scored 6 goals and suffered relegation to the Greek third tier.
+Tsimikas started his career with Greek second tier side Panserraikos, where he made 133 appearances and scored 6 goals and suffered relegation to the Greek third tier.
 On 3 October 2012, Tsimikas debuted for Panserraikos during a 3–2 win over Kallithea.
 On 22 May 2013, he scored his first goal for Panserraikos during a 3–0 win over Vyzas Megara.

 In 2018, Tsimikas signed for Rochester Super 9 in the American fifth tier.
 Before the second half of 2018–19, he signed for Greek second tier club Trikala.
 In 2019, he returned to Panserraikos in the Greek fourth tier, helping them earn promotion to the Greek third tier.
 Before the second half of 2021–22, Tsimikas signed for Greek second tier team Apollon Pontus.

 Personal life

 He is the brother of Greece international Kostas Tsimikas.